BrianWhiteaker/walker_droplets/README.md

 fall off, and if the timing is right, will fall into a trough and begin bouncing on a cushion of air without coalescing into the bath.
 The droplet can range from 0.5-1.5mm in diameter.
 In various experiments the droplet can continue propogation for days.
 A key point is to keep the vibration below the Faraday threshold of the corral, thereby creating standing waves which interfere with the trajectories.
-If this limit maintained the droplets will explore the corral/bath with "chaotic" trajectories.
+If this limit is maintained the droplets will explore the corral/bath with "chaotic" trajectories.
 It is true that the statistics of these trajectories mimic the statistics of a particle in a quantum corral.

 ### Why do they travel?